-Andy Ambriole, Interim CEO
+Andy Ambriole

 Mr. Ambriole, his wife Catie, and their three daughters farm approximately 1,400 acres of certified organic land in northern Indiana.
 Crops grown include corn, soybeans, wheat, and barley along with numerous species of cover crops.
 He has been a tenant of the Company since 2012 and an equity shareholder from 2012 to 2019.
 He has served on the Board of Directors since Iroquois Valley's establishment as a REIT and public benefit corporation at the end of 2016.
 He has also served on the investment committee since that committee's establishment in 2018.
 Beginning in 2021, Mr. Ambriole began providing occasional due diligence support and similar services to the Company as a consultant.
-Effective November 22, 2021, he was appointed Interim CEO of the Company.
 His other activities include serving as president of his county's Soil & Water Conservation District and as an assistant region director for the Indiana Association of Soil & Water Conservation Districts.